CodersforLearning/todo-app-react-scratchclaggy/README.md

 ### Requirements

 - Node
-- Yarn
+- Pnpm

 ### Dev

 To run the project locally:

 1. Clone the project
-1. Install dependencies with `yarn`
+1. Install dependencies with `pnpm i`
-1. Start the local server with `yarn dev`
+1. Start the local server with `pnpm dev`